-Jack is responsible for the Council’s financial administration, providing financial information and advice to Councillors, preparing budget and budgetary control reports for the Council and its Committees and the formulation of financial policies, regulations and strategies.
+John is responsible for the Council’s financial administration, providing financial information and advice to Councillors, preparing budgets and budgetary control reports for the Council and it’s Committees and the formulation of financial policies, regulations and strategies.

 The solicitor employed by the Council, Paul Foote, has extensive experience of working for and advising local authorities across the range of their responsibilities and functions.
 He qualified as a solicitor in 1980.

 He has worked for Metropolitan and Shire District Councils during the greater part of his career.
 Prior to joining the Town Council he was employed by Eden District Council where he was the Director of Corporate and Legal Services.
 He was also the monitoring officer for the District Council.
 He acted as the Deputy Chief Executive in his later role until his retirement in 2016.
 He was re-engaged to act as the Senior Legal advisor by Eden District Council until July, 2019.

 Paul will provide advice to the Council and its staff on legal matters affecting the Town Council and undertake some of its legal work.
 He is the Data Protection Officer for the Council.